VIE Poster Session FAQs

 Talk to your airline and try to get here!
 Then notify Pam Smythe ([email protected]).

 Yes, bring it with you the convention.
 You may bring your poster printed on paper or fabric.
-You do not need to send us your poster file.
 You will set it up in the designated time before the poster session.

 In short, no. CMDA does not have an academic journal.
 This does not preclude you from submitting your abstract to another poster session or a journal for publication.

-• Copy the code (that you will have received once your abstract has been accepted) into the Promotional Code box and click Apply
+- Enter the promo code into the Promotional Code box and click Apply.

 Posters in the research category are judged differently than posters in the vignette category.